Euchie23/GeoTentacles/projectA_hotspots/README.md

 ## 🧱 Database schema and analysis workflow

-The diagram below shows the database tables used in the GIS analysis and the flow of data from raw CSV ingestion to spatial aggregation.<br><br>
+The diagram below illustrates the database tables used in the GIS analysis and the flow of data from raw CSV ingestion to spatial aggregation.
+For a complete overview of all tables and columns, please see our Data Dictionary.<br><br>
 ![Database schema](https://github.com/Euchie23/GeoTentacles/blob/main/outputs/projectA_hotspots/tables/pA_ERD.drawio.png)

 ---